2019 Hyundai Kona Electric: What's It Like To Live With?

 • Our test vehicle: 2019 Hyundai Kona Electric Ultimate

-Nothing serious.
+Just one.
 Back when Kona Electric had 4,415 miles, I parked at a DC fast charger station near my house and charged for about 30 minutes.
 After I disconnected, I got in and started the car.
-But I noticed that when I did that the Kona's gauge cluster display was blank and only showed a graphic that the driver's door was open (which is wasn't).
+But I noticed that when I did that the Kona's gauge cluster display was blank and only showed a graphic that the driver's door was open (it wasn't).
 I tried opening and closing the door a few times as well as turning the car fully on and off.
 No luck.

 Because the screen was frozen I couldn't see how much range I had or my speed.
 The only thing on display was the odometer.
 Finally I decided to just start driving.
 Thankfully, the car still worked!